meta-llama/llama-stack/docs/source/distributions/building_distro.md

 options:
   -h, --help            show this help message and exit --port PORT           Port to run the server on.
-It can also be passed via the env var LLAMA_STACK_PORT.
-Defaults to 8321 --image-name IMAGE_NAME
+It can also be passed via the env var LLAMA_STACK_PORT. (default: 8321) --image-name IMAGE_NAME
                         Name of the image to run.
-Defaults to the current conda environment --disable-ipv6        Disable IPv6 support
-  --env KEY=VALUE       Environment variables to pass to the server in KEY=VALUE format.
-Can be specified multiple times.
+Defaults to the current conda environment (default: None) --disable-ipv6        Disable IPv6 support (default: False) --env KEY=VALUE       Environment variables to pass to the server in KEY=VALUE format.
+Can be specified multiple times. (default: [])
   --tls-keyfile TLS_KEYFILE
-                        Path to TLS key file for HTTPS --tls-certfile TLS_CERTFILE
+                        Path to TLS key file for HTTPS (default: None) --tls-certfile TLS_CERTFILE
-                        Path to TLS certificate file for HTTPS --image-type {conda,container,venv}
+                        Path to TLS certificate file for HTTPS (default: None) --image-type {conda,container,venv}
                         Image Type used during the build.
-This can be either conda or container or venv.
+This can be either conda or container or venv. (default: conda)

 ```